ArcMark: Distortion-Free Multi-Byte LLM Watermark via Optimal Transport: Problem Statement

 \section{Problem Statement}

-\paragraph{Notation.} Throughout, random variables are denoted by uppercase letters (e.g., $X$ and $S$), with their realizations represented by lowercase letters (e.g., $x$ and $s$), and their distributions by subscripted symbols $P$ or $Q$ (e.g., $P_X$ and $P_S$).
-For any positive integer $m$, we define $[1\!:\!m] \triangleq \{1, \ldots, m\}$.
+\paragraph{Notation.} Random variables are denoted by uppercase letters (e.g., $X$ and $S$), with their realizations represented by lowercase letters (e.g., $x$ and $s$), and their distributions by subscripted symbols $P$ or $Q$ (e.g., $P_X$ and $P_S$).
+For a positive integer $m$, we define $[1\!:\!m] \triangleq \{1, \ldots, m\}$.
 The set $\{0,1\}^k$ denotes all binary strings of length $k$.
 The set of positive integers is denoted by $\mathbb{Z}^+$.
-For integers $a$ and $p$, $a \bmod p$ denotes the remainder of $a$ upon division by $p$.
+For integers $a$ and $p$, $a \bmod p$ denotes the remainder of $a$ divided by $p$.
 We write $V \sim \text{uniform}(\mathcal{R})$ to denote that $V$ is uniformly distributed over $\mathcal{R}$.
 We use $\mathbf{1}_{A}$ for the indicator function on set $A$.
-We use the following notation for information-theoretic quantities: $H(X)$ for entropy, $H(X|Y)$ for conditional entropy, $I(X;Y)$ for mutual information, and $I(X;Y|Z)$ for conditional mutual information.
+We use the following notation for information-theoretic quantities: $H(X)$, $H(X|Y)$, $I(X;Y)$ and $I(X;Y|Z)$ for entropy, conditional entropy, mutual information, and conditional mutual information respectively.

 We consider a large language model (LLM) with token vocabulary $\mathcal{X} = [1\!:\!N]$ that generates text autoregressively.
 At time $t$, a token $X_t\in\mathcal{X}$ is drawn according to the conditional distribution $P_{X_t|X_{1:t-1}}$, where $X_{1:t-1}$ denotes the tokens generated at previous time instances.
 For notational simplicity, we write $Q_{X_t}=P_{X_t|X_{1:t-1}}\in\Delta_{\mathcal{X}}$ where $\Delta_{\mathcal{X}}$ denotes the probability simplex over $\mathcal{X}$.